 - The surveys were conducted in areas where orang-utan were historically found or where residents have reported recent orang-utan presence.
 In total, seven nests were recorded and all nests were found in Pasin buffer strip.

-- We will conduct orang-utan population study in Pasin buffer strip next using the Marked Nest Count method.
+- The next step will be an orang-utan population study in Pasin buffer strip using the Marked Nest Count method.

 Natural Capital Valuation in Baleh, Sarawak